-Poles and teasers are one of the most popular toys to cats, which usually comes in long wands with feathers, ribbons, or other enticing items at the other end.
+Poles and teasers are one of the most popular toys for cats, which usually come in long wands with feathers, ribbons, or other enticing items at the other end.
 Most cats love it if you simulate the target’s movement as their prey, so keep it moving and watch as your cat leaps through the air.

 This type of play is excellent for developing your cat’s natural skills like stalking and chasing.

 - Mice and Balls